Our notification system polled every five seconds.

 });

-// Publish subscription event
+// Publish event to subscribers

 pubsub.publish('POST_CREATED', {